 Electric service must be supplied by on-site solar energy.
+All energy needs including lighting or lift operation must be supplied by on-site solar.
 A copy of the electrical inspection form must be certified by a state-licensed electrician and included with the shoreline use application (see Appendix C-5).
 The electrical inspection/certification would be conducted at the applicant's expense.
+Refer to Appendix F, Section 2.6 for electrical service requirements.